Sithell/perun/connector/README.md

 - [x] provider parameter on every Api request
 - [ ] refactor: wait for channels via for expression
 - [ ] How to identify a provider after reconnect (by host? generated id?)
+- [ ] How to track provider status if connector crashes?